RudraShankhaNandy/Natural-Disaster-Prediction-from-Social-Media-Posts/README.md

 ## Note

 The system utilizes a pre-trained model (`disaster.h5`) for classification.
 If you wish to retrain the model or use a different dataset, you can modify the `model.ipynb` notebook and follow the instructions mentioned there.

-## Troubleshooting

-In case of any issues or errors, make sure to check the following:

-1. The file paths for the dataset in both the `model.ipynb` and `app.py` files are correct and point to the right directories.

-2. The required libraries (Flask, OpenCV, Keras, and NumPy) are installed in your Python environment.

-3. Images uploaded for classification are of the correct format (JPEG or PNG) and belong to one of the four natural disaster classes.

 ## Conclusion